EFFECTIVE: 1st January 2023

 Cookies and Similar Technologies

-We process, “Aggregated Data”, such as statistical or demographic data, which may be derived from personal data, but is not considered personal data under the law if it does not directly or indirectly reveal your identity.
-For example, we may aggregate usage data to calculate the percentage of users accessing a specific feature of our Service.
-However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data, which will be processed in accordance with this Privacy Notice.
+We process “Aggregated Data”, such as statistical or demographic data, which may be derived from personal data.
+Aggregated data that cannot be linked back to individual personal data are not considered personal data.
+However, if we combine or connect Aggregated Data with your personal data, or there is a way to directly or indirectly identify you, we treat the combined data as personal data, which will be processed in accordance with this Privacy Notice.

 Information from Third Parties